 Had a half hour to grab a sandwich before we went through the Corrodorio Vasariana (google it).
 Ran in here and realized it was something special as soon as we saw the sandwich board.
 I chose a SOLITO – proscuitto crudo, tapenade, pecorino, peppers…plus a glass of wine for less than €10.

 The best Spaghetti alla Carrettiera in Florence.
 A sweet homey place with delicious food and no tourists.
 Don’t be put off by what appears to be a dodgy neighborhood.
 We were fine and ate well.

 Piazza della Signoria 10, +39-055-75923300

-The new Gucci Museum is in every magazine as the new hot thing to see in Florence…so I am not telling you something you don’t already know.
+The Gucci Garden is in every magazine as the new hot thing to see in Florence…so I am not telling you something you don’t already know.
 It looks great – which is not surprising – but there is one thing that can’t be missed.
 Go downstairs to the bar and order a coffee – even if you don’t take sugar, ask them for some.
 They are individually packed brown or white sugar stamped into the Gucci Logo – don’t want to put a photo here as it looks better in real life and some things you have to see for yourself.
 You can buy boxes of it for €18…I did!

 BEST MEDICI FUNDED PROJECT

 Even though there are prettier, grander, even finished churches, I have a special place in my heart for the Church of San Lorenzo.
 Not only did Brunelleschi outdo himself here but the outbuildings are pretty damn good too.
 The Laurentian Library and the Medici Chapel, architect and sculptor Michelangelo, need I say more.
 There is also the secret room where Michelangelo had to hide to escape the Pope who was unhappy with him.
 He drew on the walls while down there and they still survive.
 It is a really special treat, so don’t miss it.